What is an atypical eating disorder?

 An atypical eating disorder isn’t something that many people are familiar with or have even heard of.
-Typically, an eating disorder is described as atypical if it has features that closely resemble anorexia or bulimia but does not meet the precise diagnostic criteria of either one.
+Typically, an eating disorder is described as 'atypical' if it has features that closely resemble anorexia or bulimia but doesn't meet the precise diagnostic criteria of either one.

-Many eating problems do not fit into the more common diagnostic boxes but it doesn’t mean that they’re any less serious or dangerous.
+Some eating problems don't fit into the more common diagnostic boxes, but it doesn’t mean that they’re any less serious or dangerous.
 They still need to be treated.
 Eating disorder helplines, GPs and therapists are always there to help support someone suffering from an atypical eating disorder.